 .iso - maps the ISO file (if contiguous) and also creates a new partition containing the ISO contents - use for linux ISOs and others.

-.isoask - asks the user each time which of the above options should be used - useful to determine which extension works best
+.isoask - asks the user each time which of the special options should be used - useful to determine which extension works best

 .isodd - same as .iso (so even if ISOASK variable is set then E2B will not ask how you want to run it and it will boot in the same way as a .iso file).

 .isomem - loads the whole ISO file into memory and also creates a new partition containing the ISO contents (if contiguous) - use for non-contiguous linux ISOs and XP-based ISOs and Hirens ISOs (may not always work depending on payload type!).

 .isowin - as .isomem but does not load ISO into memory unless it is non-contiguous and boots from /i386/seupldr.bin or ntldr if possible - use for WinPE ISOs - e.g. Symantec Recovery ISOs

 .isolinux - tries to boot from ISO using isolinux.bin or /boot.isolinux.bin or /boot/syslinux.bin if possible